by Chet Raymo

 A smoke of galaxies!
-A universe cobwebbed with Milky Ways!
+(2 trillion galaxies according to latest estimates.- CP) A universe cobwebbed with Milky Ways!
 Each galaxy itself a smoke of stars, hundreds of billions of stars, many or all of them with planets.
-My new book, “Walking Zero”, is about the human journey from the omphalos of our birth into the world of the galaxies, a journey many of us are disinclined to make.
+My book, “Walking Zero,” is about the human journey from the omphalos of our birth into the world of the galaxies, a journey many of us are disinclined to make.
 Here is how the Prologue to the book begins:

 “Each of us is born at the center of the world.
 For nine months our physical selves are assembled molecule by molecule, cell by cell, in the dark covert of our mother’s womb.
 A single fertilized egg cell splits into two.
 Then four.
 Eight.
 Sixteen.
 Thirty-two.
 Ultimately, 50 trillion cells or so.
 At first, our future self is a mere blob of protoplasm.
 But slowly, ever so slowly, the blob begins to differentiate under the direction of genes.
 A symmetry axis develops.
 A head, a tail, a spine.
 At this point, the embryo might be that of a human, or a chicken, or a marmoset.
 Limbs form.
 Digits, with tiny translucent nails.
 Eyes, with papery lids.
 Ears pressed like flowers against the head.
 Clearly now a human.
 A nose, nostrils.
 Downy hair.
 Genitals.